 Set the Replace Restricted Numbers and Replace Unavailable Numbers fields to y.
 This will allow the CPN displayed on local endpoint to be replaced with the value set in Section 5.2, if inbound call enabled CPN block.
-For outbound calls, these same settings request that CPN block be activated on the far-end destination if a local user requests CPN block on a particular call routed out from this trunk.
 Default values are used for all other fields.

 '''

-add trunk-group 6
+add trunk-group 1

 TRUNK FEATURES

 ACA Assignment? n